-Bridges to the World is a series of interactive workshops that examine the key elements of global education and explore a multitude of resources for educators to foster global competence in their classrooms.
-The semester-long professional development program will train a cohort of educators in middle and high school classrooms to become confident instructors in global education.
-The initiative will offer educational resources and professional development opportunities for teachers in the realms of world affairs, geopolitical issues and U.S. foreign policy.
+Bridges to the World is a professional development program that trains cohorts of educators in middle and high school classrooms to become confident instructors in global education.
+This initiative includes a series of interactive workshops that examine the key elements of global education and explore a multitude of educational resources for teachers in the realms of world affairs, geopolitical issues and U.S. foreign policy.

-Participating teachers will be required to attend three workshops to evaluate and reflect upon implementation of resources in the classroom.
+The cornerstone of this program is the Bridges to the World workshop series.
+Participating teachers are required to attend three workshops.
 The workshops lead a cohort of participants through the four stages of global competency, using the Asia Society framework.
-Participants will learn how to engage students in current events and international issues through investigating the world, recognizing the perspectives of others, communicating their ideas and taking action.
+Thanks to this framework, participants learn how to engage students in current events and international issues through investigating the world, recognizing the perspectives of others, communicating their ideas and taking action.

 Benefits for Teachers

 - Build personal relationships with colleagues from across Northeast Ohio;

 - Explore the Choices Program’s resources and approach to teaching controversial international issues

 - Receive other resources that support global education; and